earthlab/earthlab.github.io/_posts/courses/earth-analytics/01_document-your-science/intro-knitr-rmd/2016-12-06-Rmd04-intro-to-code-chunks.md

 {% include toc title="In This Lesson" icon="file-text" %}

-Next, we will talk about code chunks in `R markdown` files.
+Next, we will talk about code chunks in `R Markdown` files.

 <div class='notice--success' markdown="1">